Anthony Ladd

-Anthony Ladd (born December 23, 1973) is an American former professional football wide receiver who played one season for the New England Patriots.
+Anthony Ladd (born December 23, 1973) is an American former professional football player who was a wide receiver for one season with the New England Patriots of the National Football League (NFL).
 He also played in NFL Europe and in the Arena Football League (AFL).
+He played college football for the Cincinnati Bearcats.

 Early life

 Anthony Ladd was born on December 23, 1973, in Homestead, Florida.
 He went to high school at Homestead (FL).

 College career

 He went to college at Cincinnati.
 In 1993 he had 10 catches for 170 yards.
 In 1994 he had 35 catches for 446 yards and 3 touchdowns.
 The next year he had 34 catches for 433 yards and three touchdowns.
 He also had one rush for 5 yards.
 His final year of college he had 21 catches for 409 yards and three touchdowns.